drfuzzi/INF2009_ImageAnalytics/README.md

 **6. Real-time Image Feature Analysis for Face Capture and Facial Landmark Extraction (20 minutes)**
 - In this work, A light weight machine learning library [Dlib](http://dlib.net/) is employed.
 Dlib is a modern C++ toolkit containing machine learning algorithms and tools for creating complex software in C++ to solve real world problems.
 We will be employing a python wrapper for Dlib.
 For facial landmark extraction, a python library [face_recognition](https://github.com/ageitgey/face_recognition) is employed which is built using Dlib and hence very light weight and apt for edge computing.
 -  Installing dlib and face_recognition:
+  - **[Important]** Dlib consumes reasonable RAM and hence direct pip installation may be tedious.
+Hence follow the steps as described in the [link](https://gist.github.com/chirag773/b4c94b5bb4b2e7fcac0d21680c5d4492) where we are essentially increasing swap file size to 1024MB from default size of 100MB. **Please make sure you revert back the swap file size to default setting of 100MB after completing the Dlib and face_recognition library installation**
   ```bash
   pip install dlib
   pip install face_recognition
   ```
 - Try the [sample code](Codes/image_face_capture.py) to detect the face based on Dlib's HoG feature extraction + Support Vector Machine (SVM) approach which is very light weight when comapred to the approach emplpoyed in above section.
 Observe the speed up.
+- [Optional] An opencv alternative (no dependence on dlib or face_recognition libararies) of the face detection is available in the [sample code](Codes/image_human_capture_opencv.py).
+If you are using this code, make sure you download the [Haar cascade model](https://raw.githubusercontent.com/opencv/opencv/master/data/haarcascades/haarcascade_frontalface_alt2.xml) manually and save it as 'haarcascade_frontalface_alt2.xml' in the same folder as the code.
 - Try the [sample code](Codes/image_live_facial_landmarks.py) to extract the facial landmarks using the [face_recognition](https://github.com/ageitgey/face_recognition) libary.
 The approach is based on the facial landmark annotations as done in this [work](https://ibug.doc.ic.ac.uk/resources/facial-point-annotations/).
 A sample image with face landmarks is as shown below:
   ![image](https://github.com/drfuzzi/INF2009_ImageAnalytics/assets/52023898/39ed6577-dbcb-4d3b-be02-5904ac15217d)